GeorgeHernandez/GeorgeHernandez/KnowThyself.md

 # Know Thyself

 The Ancient Greek aphorism ["know thyself"](https://en.wikipedia.org/wiki/Know_thyself) is one the three Delphic maxims inscribed at the Temple of Apollo at Delphi.
-This pharse can be interpreted in many ways but usually it means that it is helpful and wise to contemplate on yourself.
+This phrase can be interpreted in many ways but usually it means that it is helpful and wise to contemplate on yourself.
 On the other hand, one of the other maxims inscribed at the same temple is "nothing to excess", so don't over examine yourself.

 It is prudent to be introspective (in moderation), but people also love to do it.
 People are fascinated with themselves because we have to deal with ourselves all the time.
 People also want to know more about the other people, especially those that we have to deal with.
 Heck people are social animals who like stories and patterns, so we like to learn about other people in general.
 Knowing yourself and others reduces social friction, creates empathy, improves problem solving, and so on.

 And yet I'm an introvert.
-I like introspection, quiet, and soltitude.
+I like introspection, quiet, and solitude.
 See [Why Few People Prefer To Be Alone | Sadhguru](https://www.youtube.com/watch?v=LeUX8ail1-U).
 And yet sometimes I find myself, others, and all of existence to be noisy and annoying.
 Can you say ["cognitive dissonance"](https://en.wikipedia.org/wiki/Cognitive_dissonance)?

 So here I am in a few bullet points.
 No one can really tell everything about themselves.

-I was born in 1968 in the Phillippines then moved to Chicago as a toddler
+I was born in 1968 in the Philippines then moved to Chicago as a toddler

 - Your age is your age.
 I don't worry about being too young or too old.
 - I could be classified as a first generation Filipino American.
-Growing up my parents did not persist the native tounge, so I've lost much of my Filipino cultural heritage.
+Growing up my parents did not persist the native tongue, so I've lost much of my Filipino cultural heritage.
-- My parents left my yourger brother and I in the Philippes while they seized a window to go the America.
+- My parents left my younger brother and I in the Philippines while they seized a window to go the America.
 When we were reunited I did not recognize my own parents.
 Who can really say how this affected me.
 - Culturally by geography I define myself in this order: Part of the Universe, World citizen, Chicagoan, Midwestern American, Filipino.

 I lost all hearing in my left ear because of an infection I had as a baby.

 - I used to be shy about this, but since my twenties I've found it more practical to just tell people as needed.
 - My single-sided deafness has affected my communication style: I tend to be epistemological, explicit & verify.
 As a child SSD combined with my immigrant enhanced my introverted & isolated outlook.
-SSD contributes to my annoyance when knowable things are unkown, and yet I am at peace with things that I can't hear and can't know.
+SSD contributes to my annoyance when knowable things are unknown, and yet I am at peace with things that I can't hear and can't know.

 I've done a lot of martial arts.